-- A. All overtime must be authorized and approved by the City. - B. Overtime compensation shall be at the rate of one and one-half times or double time for any employee who works overtime between the hours of 12:00 midnight and 7:00 a.m.
-Employees will be paid at the appropriate overtime rate for all hours assigned, authorized and actually worked in excess of eight (8) hours per day and forty (40) hours in a work week.
+- A. All overtime must be authorized and approved by the City. - B. Overtime compensation shall be at the rate of one and one-half (11⁄2) times or double time for any employee who works overtime between the hours of 12:00 midnight and 7:00 a.m.
+Employees will be paid at the appropriate overtime rate for all hours assigned, authorized and actually worked in excess of eight (8) hours per day and

+- forty (40) hours in a work week.
 "Hours worked" for overtime calculation will include any sick leave hours taken during the work week as well as approved holiday, vacation, and compensatory time. - C. Alternate work schedules, regardless of the number of hours worked per day, are all on a forty (40) hour defined work week, to satisfy both state and federal laws defining work weeks.
-This defined work week is determined by dividing one of the employees work days to ensure that the hours equal forty (40) per work week.

-All hours assigned, authorized and actually worked in excess of an employee's regularly assigned hours in any workday and forty (40) hours in a work week shall be paid for at one and one-half times or double time for any employee who works overtime between the hours of 12:00 midnight and 7:00 A.M.
+This defined work week is determined by dividing one of the employees work days to ensure that the hours equal forty (40) per work week. - All hours assigned, authorized and actually worked in excess of an employee's regularly assigned hours in any workday and forty (40) hours in a work week shall be paid for at one and one-half (11⁄2) times or double time for any employee who works overtime between the hours of 12:00 midnight and 7:00 A.M.
 Employees will be paid at the appropriate overtime rate for all hours assigned, authorized and actually worked in excess of regular hours per day and forty (40) hours in a work week.
-"Hours worked" for overtime calculation will include any sick leave hours taken during the work week as well as approved holiday, vacation, and compensatory time.

-- D. The parties recognize that the over-use of overtime throughout the City is causing disruption to the work place environment which the City intends to address.
-Either party may request to reopen Article 8, section 6 to meet and confer eighteen (18) months following ratification of this MOU regarding overtime issues. - E. Employees may elect to receive compensatory time off for overtime worked in lieu of cash payment, calculated by multiplying the number of hours of overtime worked by one and one-half or multiplying by two if the employee earns double time; provided, however, that accrued compensatory time off at any point in time does not exceed 120 hours.
-The employee's ability to elect (as opposed to request) compensatory time off for overtime worked in lieu of cash payment is effective only through June 30, 2025.
-Thereafter, employees may request to receive compensatory time off for overtime worked in lieu of cash payment.
+"Hours worked" for overtime calculation will include any sick leave hours taken during the work week as well as approved holiday, vacation, and compensatory time. - D. The parties recognize that the over-use of overtime throughout the City is causing disruption to the work place environment which the City intends to address.
+Either party may request to reopen Article 8, section 6 to meet and confer eighteen (18) months following ratification of this MOU regarding overtime issues.